ssgeejr/wildfly-example/README.md

 # wildfly-example
-how to deploy a simple Web-App (war) to Dockerized Wildfly
+How to deploy a simple Web-App (war) to Dockerized Wildfly